12 Creative Ways to Celebrate Winter Solstice

 Winter Solstice Traditions and Activities to Start with Your Family

-Especially with living in Michigan, this is the season where we mentally and physically prepare to wait for new life to return in the spring.
-If we usher it in with a positive attitude, instead of dreading it, we can set the tone for our winter season.
+Living in Michigan, this is the season where we mentally and physically prepare to wait for new life to return in the spring.
+If we usher it in with a positive attitude, instead of dreading it, we can set the tone for the winter months.
 Rather then just endure winter’s chill, we try to focus on the beauty of nature, the joy of different seasons and spend time outdoors.
 We also emphasize that seasons often mirror our lives and how we all face seasons of hard, cold days, but it is only for a time.

 What is Winter Solstice?